Magnificent 72

 Of course, I am not talking about your ordinary

-something from another world and another time – ethereal and warm – a vase
+from another world and another time – ethereal and warm – a vase that men

-that men would willingly give their lives to possess for just a moment.
+would willingly give their lives to possess for just a moment.
+I would almost

-I would almost venture to say that Brigitte looks lovelier and more radiant
+venture to say that Brigitte looks lovelier and more radiant in this film

-that frames her perfect face to wonderful effect.
-But Brigitte has little
+frames her perfect face to wonderful effect.
+But Brigitte has little to do

-to do but look stunningly adorable or cry from time to time.
-She has some
+but look stunningly adorable or cry from time to time.
+She has some effective

-effective dramatic scenes – one in particular that is wonderfully melodramatic
+dramatic scenes – one in particular that is wonderfully melodramatic – but

-– but the focus of the film is on her husband.
-Still, Brigitte does have
+the focus of the film is on her husband.
+Still, Brigitte does have enough

 of republicanism and reform are sweeping the country.
 Lin Jue Min returns